Mergeway Overview

 type | string, number, boolean, list[string], User | Lists are written as list[type].
 A plain string (e.g., User) references another type. |

-required | true / false | Required fields must appear in every record. |
+required | true / false | Required fields appear in every record. |

 repeated | true / false | Indicates an array field. |